 Online Safety Training

-New for 2018 there is online safety training for coaches and parents
+Online safety training for coaches and parents

 All coaches, league executive, concession supervisors, and other volunteers working with youth are required to (#1) fill out the volunteer form and have a recent (#2) record clearance on file with SVLL by May 1.
 All coaches in T-Ball and Rookies divisions must complete (#3) Respect In Sport course prior to May 1.
 These standards are to protect the safety of our players.